Zen Studies

 New York Zendo Shobo-ji opened its doors on September 15, 1968.
 It was one of the first Rinzai Zen practice centers to be established in the West.
 An oasis of deep stillness in the heart of Manhattan, New York Zendo offers city dwellers the opportunity to experience traditional Zen practice in the midst of their daily lives, and provides ample opportunities for the Sangha to practice, work, and celebrate together.
 NYZ offers daily zazen and chanting services, all-day sits, and weekend sesshin providing teisho, dokusan, Dharma talks and practice interviews, and other related events.
 2018 marked the 50th anniversary of NYZ; to view the commemorative book created for that event click here.

 Dai Bosatsu Zendo Kongo-ji, a Rinzai Zen Buddhist monastery, opened on July 4, 1976.
 On the banks of the highest lake in the Catskills, on 1,400 acres of forest and meadows in middle of Catskill Mountains Preserve, Dai Bosatsu Zendo offers an inspiring setting for Zen practice.
 Traditional residential monastic training periods are offered to serious lay and ordained Zen students of all religious and cultural backgrounds from all over the world.
 At DBZ they are given the opportunity to actualize realization and understanding through deep, introspective inquiry.
-Training includes koan work, sesshin, dokusan and teisho, and is centered around the discipline of structured daily zazen and work, with the guidance of Abbot Shinge Sherry Chayat and the support of the Sangha.
-Students and guests are also warmly welcomed at Introduction to Zen weekends, family weekend, and volunteer work weekends.
+Training includes koan work, sesshin, dokusan and teisho, and is centered around the discipline of structured daily zazen and work, with the guidance of the Abbot and the support of the Sangha.
+Students and guests are also warmly welcomed at Introduction to Zen weekends and volunteer work weekends.
 In 2016 DBZ celebrated it’s 40th anniversary; to see a PDF of the book made for that celebration click here.

 Receive Our Communications